joelfan/OjsStatistics/README.md

 1) the first part collects the data and prepares the data files.
 This part runs asynch, that means it is deferred periodically.
 We make it run, for example, once in a month.
 2) the second part visualizes the data

+The typical running of data collection will be:
+* ONESHOT - Once to get all past data, if necessary
+* PERIODICAL - Once in a month to collect the last month

 **Part 1 (data collection)** is done with php programs.
 The aim of those PHP programs is to collect the relevant data.
 The PHP programs get the OJS data with the following API:
 * https://[ojsSite]/index.php/contexts/api/v1?apiToken=[token] that produces the list of journals. where [ojsSite] is the site where OJS is running, [token] is the apikey.